mmoerz/EveMailHelper/EveMailHelper.DataAccessLayer/README.md

 Remove-Migration

+For removing migrations that have already been applied to the database, use the Update-Database command with a prior migration name to revert to it.

 # needed connection string
 use user-secrets!!!
 Place the secrets for the connection(s) into both the class library and the .net core web project.